Djemorin/prompt-generator/README.md

 The backend is a Node.js server that communicates with a local Ollama instance to fetch available AI models and generate the final prompts.

+To review the latest changes and updates on this project, please check the GEMINI.md file.

 ## 2. Features

 - **Dynamic AI Model Loading:** Automatically fetches and displays a list of available AI models from the local Ollama service.